 Opt for Mountain States if you love nature and outdoor fun, especially winter sports.
 You could be placed in Colorado, Utah, Wyoming, Idaho, Montana, or Alaska.

 Choose the North East and live the American high school dream every season of the year in a beautiful natural landscape.
-You could be placed in New York, Massachusetts, Connecticut, Pennsylvania, Vermont, New Hampshire, Maine, Rhode Island, Ohio, Michigan, Indiana, Illinois, Wisconsin, or Minnesota.
+You could be placed in New York, Massachusetts, Connecticut, Vermont, New Hampshire, Maine, Rhode Island, Ohio, Michigan, Indiana, Illinois, Wisconsin, or Minnesota.

 The Pacific Coast is a lifestyle choice for anyone who wants memorable adventures in nature and world-class cities.
 You could be placed in California, Oregon, or Washington.